bpatra/personal-blog/about.md

 Why start this blog?
 I see it as an opportunity to share and discuss technical stuff that's inspiring me.
 But I also view it as a valuable exercise: blogging is a very efficient way for a native French speaker living in France to write in English on a regular basis.

 On the personal side, I'm a father of two twin girls.
-I'm also very fond of sailing and all watersports.
-I regularly enjoy racing, cruising, windsurfing, kitesurfing, foiling, and more.
+I'm also very fond of all watersports.
+I regularly enjoy sailing, kitesurfing, foiling, and more.